Difference Between Linux vs BSD

 Linux is a group of free operating systems which are open source and built around Linux Kernel which is like UNIX operating system.
 Linux was developed by Linux Torvalds and a group of community members.
 It was written in C programming language.
 It was licensed under GPL (General Public License) v2 license.
 It was initially released in the year 1991.
 It belongs to UNIX like family operating systems.
 It was packaged as Linux distribution to distribute for both server and desktop purposes.

 BSD (Berkeley Software Distribution) is derived from UNIX operating system which was developed by Computer Systems Research Group, California.
 It was distributed under BSD licenses.
 It supports different platforms such as Intel, VAX, PDP etc. It was initially released in the year 1977.
-It was purely written in C programming language.
+It was purely written in the C programming language.
 It belongs to UNIX Operating Systems family.
 The kernel type of BSD operating system is monolithic.
 The default user interface in BSD is the command line user interface.
 The earliest developments of BSD operating system were carried in AT&T Bell Labs.
 It was initially called Berkeley UNIX because of its association with Bell laboratory. let us study this Linux vs BSD post in detail.

 Head To Head Comparison Between Linux vs BSD (Infographics)